Mendon, Massachusetts: 350+ Years of History

 The Birth of Scouting

-How a British military officer's experiment on an island in 1907 grew into a global movement of 60 million members.
+How a British military officer's experiment on an island in 1907 grew into a global movement of more than 50 million Scouts in over 170 countries.

 Robert Baden-Powell & Brownsea Island (1907)